idealparable/BibleQ/index.md

 ## Recent topics:

 - [Flatteners Fail to Flatten the Bible's Earth or Sky](FlattenerFail).
-Arguments examined from those who want to make the Bible seem to teach a Flat Earth, whether biblioskeptics or professing Christian.
+Arguments examined from those who want to make the Bible seem to teach a Flat Earth, whether biblioskeptics or professing Christians.
 - [Did Lazarus Write John?
 Is he the Disciple Jesus Loved?](DidLazarusWriteJohn_ShortAnswer) Why I think answer's no to both. [[Long Answer](DidLazarusWriteJohn) draft form complete (typo list collected, not yet fixed), short answer version is work in progress (WIP)].
 - [Lingua](Lingua) & [Cipher](Cipher) (some language systems, Lingua is the main one useful here, for pronunciation guides).
 WIP.
 ## Foundational topics: